sanketbari/Task23-ARTH-/Ec2RoleSlave1/README.md

 What this file do?
 ==================

-This file is a Role for Configuring the Slave Node 1 of Kubernetes Cluster.
+This file is a Role for Launching a Ec2 Instance at AWS cloud for the Slave Node 1 of Kubernetes Cluster.

 Role Name